What Is A Chi Alpha Internship, or CMIT?

 How do Intern finances work?

 Each intern is responsible for raising his or her personal budget.
 This is done through seeking financial partners through personal friends, family, and others who would like to invest in God's work on the secular university.
-If you are approved for an internship, you will be invited for fundraising training to equip you for the process.
-An intern candidate should anticipate a monthly budget of between $1800 and $2000 as well as a $1800 initial tuition payment.
+If you are approved for an internship, you will be attend fundraising training to equip you for the process.
+An intern candidate should anticipate a monthly budget of $1800 per month as well as a $1800 initial tuition payment.

 All funds are manged through a national account at the central office of the Assemblies of God and Chi Alpha in Springfield, Missouri.
 All partners will submit gifts through your national account.
 You will then receive a monthly deposit from all gifts contributed.
 All gifts are tax deducible and donors will be receipted by the Assemblies of God for their contributions.

 When does the internship start?
 When should I apply?

 The program follows a traditional academic calendar (August - May).
 Interns are required to report at the end of July.
 Graduation takes place at the end of May.

 To give proper margin for the application process and placement, intern candidates should submit applications by the end of January preceding their desired start date.
 The final due date for applications is February 15th.